MicrosoftDocs/Viva/Viva/microsoft-viva-admin-roles.md

 description: "Learn about the admin roles for Viva Connections, Viva Learning, Viva Topics, and Viva Insights in Microsoft Viva"
 ---
 # Admin roles and tasks in Microsoft Viva
-Setup and management of the Microsoft Viva suite starts with the Microsoft 365 admin.
-The Microsoft 365 admin can then assign additional roles for the management, tasks and maintenance of each Viva app.
+Setup and management of the Microsoft Viva suite starts with the Microsoft 365 global admin.
+The Microsoft 365 global admin can then assign additional roles for the management, tasks, and maintenance of each Viva app.

 Admin options and permissions for each app rely heavily on the environments the apps are available in.
 For example, most Viva apps are accessed through Microsoft Teams and rely on the Microsoft Teams permissions structure.

 In this article, we bring together information on the types and levels of admin roles for each Viva app.